emmaszc/python-api-challenge/README.md

 ## Background

 This project analyzes how weather changes when approaching the equator.
-2 Jupyter notebooks called 'WeatherPy.ipynb' and 'VacationPy.ipynb' contain the scripts I used for analysis.
+2 Jupyter notebooks called `WeatherPy.ipynb` and `VacationPy.ipynb` contain the scripts I used for analysis.

 A Python script was used to visualize weather of 500+ cities across the world of varying distance from the equator using the OpenWeatherMap API.
 The following scatterplots were used for analysis: